 "Don't tell anyone about this", he says.
 To keep the authorities (and other marketers) from catching on... they're going to limit the number of Website ATM's they sell to 300, and make sure each website is capped at only $500 per day.

 The sales video and pitch is pretty good.
-It makes the same promise as similar systems like Point 2 Click Profits, 10 Minute Paydays and Income Sites Online which pretty much say you can "make money with a push of a button"... so I understand why you'd want to check out Website ATM further.
+It makes the same promise as similar systems like Point 2 Click Profits, 10 Minute Paydays, Income Sites Online, and Fast Home Sites which pretty much say you can "make money with a push of a button"... so I understand why you'd want to check out Website ATM further.
 It even got me a little excited and I already know how all of this stuff works.

 The basic idea is that you pay $47 for a machine that builds websites for you.
 These websites are supposed to rank quickly on Google, generate traffic immediately, and start earning money within minutes.